Skip to main content

 • --ignore, -i <value> : Comma-separated list of files/directories to ignore.

-• --auth-key=<value> : Can be provided to override current authentication state with an authentication key.
+• --auth-key=<value> : Override current authentication state with an authentication key.

 • --no-reload : Disable hot reload.